 It was getting a bit busy so I decided to start fresh.
 However, I recommend visiting the original page for publisher, contest, award, project etc. information and for some tips/advice on submitting/applying.
 This includes information re protecting your work – links to articles like this one.
 I won’t repeat it all here but it’s still relevant.

 This page will be dedicated to upcoming deadlines and fresh content will be added (and stale content removed) as time goes on.
 Fair warning, I’ll be going for some of these as well.
-More important still: I try to do research before posting and do so in good faith; still, I can’t vouch for all these.
+More important still: I try to do research before posting and do so in good faith; still, I can’t vouch for all.
 So remember do your own due dilligence; also read the submission and/or application guidelines carefully.

 May 31st 2017 – One Story is seeking literary fiction between 3,000 and 8,000 words, any style and on any subject as long as they are leave readers feeling satisfied and are strong enough to stand alone.
 Read more.

-As with all content on Wadadli Pen, except otherwise noted, this is written by Antiguan and Barbudan writer Joanne C. Hillhouse (author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Fish Outta Water, Musical Youth, Dancing Nude in the Moonlight 10th Anniversary Edition and Other Writings; also a freelance writer, editor, writing coach and workshop facilitator).
+As with all content on Wadadli Pen, except otherwise noted, this is written by Antiguan and Barbudan writer Joanne C. Hillhouse (author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, Fish Outta Water, Musical Youth, Dancing Nude in the Moonlight 10th Anniversary Edition and Other Writings, and forthcoming With Grace; also a freelance writer, editor, writing coach and workshop facilitator).
 Excerpting, reblogging, linking etc. is fine, but PLEASE do not lift ANY content (images or text) wholesale from this site without asking first and crediting the creator of that work and/or copyright holder.
 All Rights Reserved.
 If you like the content here follow or recommend the blog, also, check out my page on Amazon, WordPress, and/or Facebook, and help spread the word about Wadadli Pen and my books.
 Thank you.